naturalis/nbclassify/nbclassify/docs/README.md

 # Documentation

 This directory contains [Sphinx][1] documentation.

-To build the documentation, you first need to install the requirements.
-The easiest way is to use the Python Package Index:
+Install it with:

-    pip install -r requirements.txt
+    pip install sphinx

 Then build the documentation with this command: